Limmen/gym-idsgame/experiments/training/v2/maximal_attack/tabular_q_learning/README.md

-# Experiment `random_attack-v2`_`tabular_q_learning`
+# Experiment `maximal_attack-v2`_`tabular_q_learning`

-This is an experiment in the `random_attack-v2` environment.
+This is an experiment in the `maximal_attack-v2` environment.
-An environment where the attack is following a random attack policy.
+An environment where the attack is following the `attack_maximal` attack policy.
+The `attack_maximal` policy entails that the attacker will always attack the attribute with the maximum value out of all of its neighbors.
+The defender is implemented with a random defense policy.

-This experiment trains a defender agent using tabular q-learning to act optimally in the given environment and defeat the random attacker.
+This experiment trains a defender agent using tabular q-learning to act optimally in the given environment and detect the attacker.

 The network configuration of the environment is as follows: